Case study in the biogeographic impacts of disaster events

 In general, findings from our very first year of research provided strong support for our major hypotheses around habitat shifts and new vulnerabilities - but also indicated there was a lot more work to be done to better understand the causes and consequences of change.

-Follow these links to read more about the habitat mapping work and fascinating results!
+Follow these links to read more about this case study and the fascinating results!

 Unexpected findings - a bonus effect?